-l already use this strategy l will try this strategy
+STRATEGY l already use this strategy l will try this strategy

+Practice mindfulness and relaxation techniques.

 Connect with others.
 (Tool 7).

 Express my emotions through Art, Music, Poetry and Movement.

-Carry with me a supply of herbal teabags, essential oils, and other self-soothing items that can bring me comfort and help me feel grounded.
+Carry with me a supply of herbal teabags, essential oils, and other self- soothing items that can bring me comfort and help me feel grounded.

 Create and celebrate new traditions.

-Other:

-Other:

-Other:
+Other

+Other

+Other